The Bra Dilemma Solved

 For the first bra, plan to spend an evening or so.
 After this one is fitted and finished, you’ll find that additional bras take two hours or less.
 Best of all, once you perfect the fit, you can keep the pattern forever, secure in the knowledge that you’ve solved one of a woman’s trickiest wardrobe problems.
 Don’t miss other Threads techniques like this by purchasing a print subscription which comes with FREE access to our tablet editions.

-The four elements of a basic bra include a bra band, cups, straps, and a closure (see Anatomy of a bra).
+The four elements of a basic bra include a bra band, cups, straps, and a closure (see below).
 Variations in these key elements determine the bra style.
-A full-band style, for example, offers the most support; it has a continuous band that extends around the body, with the cups set into it (see Styling options).
+A full-band style, for example, offers the most support; it has a continuous band that extends around the body, with the cups set into it (see styling options, below).
 A partial-band style has a band attached at the sides of the cups, with a center-front piece or hook separating them.
 The bra band may be a single layer or lined.

 Cups can be made of one, two, or three lined or unlined sections, with two being the most common.
 Cups may or may not include underwires for shaping.
 Lace cups are often lined with sheer tricot to add stability and reduce scratchiness.
 You can even add padding to the cups to make a push-up bra like the orange lace one in the photo above.

 Straps can be made of strap elastic (less stretchy than regular elastic), nonstretchy strapping, or self-fabric, with or without an adjuster (the most common is a ring-and-slide adjustment).
 Nonstretchy straps usually have some elastic at the back for ease of movement.

 Bras close in either the front or back with hooks, and back closures usually have two or three size adjustments.
 Many sports bras pull on, with no closures at all.